Skip to the main content

 More funding options

-• Upgrading and adult learning: If you’re 20 or older you may be eligible for support to upgrade or get training for a better job.
+• Funding for upgrading and adult learning: If you’re 20 or older you may be eligible for support to upgrade or get training for a better job.

 • Employment and Training Services Directory: If you’re unemployed you may be eligible for support to get training and find a new job.